kyma-incubator/compass/components/kyma-environment-broker/README.md

 ## Development

-This section presents how to add or remove functionality for disabling components.
+This section presents how to add or remove the possibility to disable components, which makes them either optional or required during the Kyma installation.

-### Add option to disable components (make it optional)
+### Add option to disable components

+If you want to add the possibility to disable components and make them optional during Kyma installation, you can do it in two ways.

-If disabling a given component means only removing it from the list you can use the generic disabler:
+* If disabling a given component only means to remove it from the list, use the generic disabler:

 ```go
 runtime.NewGenericComponentDisabler("component-name", "component-namespace")
 ```

-If disabling a given component requires more complex logic, create a new file called `internal/runtime/{compoent-name}_disabler.go` and implement a service which fulfills the following interface:
+* If disabling a given component requires more complex logic, create a new file called `internal/runtime/{compoent-name}_disabler.go` and implement a service which fulfills the following interface:

 ```go
 // OptionalComponentDisabler disables component form the given list and returns a modified list